How to check your global IP address using commands (curl/dig, etc.)

 The familiar commands dig and nslookup are used to check domains

-Although the above two commands have different names and tools, they are
+Although the two commands mentioned above have different names and use different tools,

-generally used in the same way, so we will explain them together.
+their usage in this case is generally the same, so I will explain them together.

-This command is a tool that queries a DNS server and receives a response for DNS records, but
+This command is a tool that queries DNS servers to get a response with DNS records, but

 For example, if you make a specific query to the specific DNS server mentioned above, it will respond with the global IP address of the person making the query

-These functions are apparently originally intended to be used to check whether a service using the DNS in question is being used, and they
+These features are apparently intended for purposes such as checking whether a service using that particular DNS is being used, and they

 This verification method uses the DNS server of "Cisco (OpenDNS)," which we have determined to be publicly disclosed